vlussenburg/xld-workspace/best-practices.md

 In order to understand the XL Deploy extension mechanisms, it’s important to know the tool a little better than just using it for deployment will teach you.
 We recommend going through this manual first until (not including) the “Extending XL Deploy” chapter.
 This manual explains essentials concepts of what moving pieces there are under the hood.
 Especially deployable, deployed and container are going to be used a lot in the rest of this document.

-We recommand there will be a sandbox XL Deploy made available (not yet available when this was written at 03/23/16) for working on supporting new types of deployables and containers.
-The sandbox machine is an unmanaged free-for-all environment.
+We recommend having a sandbox XL Deploy / XL Release for working on supporting new types of deployables and containers.
+The sandbox machine should be an unmanaged free-for-all environment.
 It is only to be used to develop new types, and not by any teams do actual deployments on a regular interval.
 It’s just for testing purposes.

 ### Preparing your plugin